sgpthomas/verify-rust-std/doc/src/challenges/0014-convert-num.md

 - `impl_nonzero_int_from_nonzero_int!(u32 => i128);`
 - `impl_nonzero_int_from_nonzero_int!(u64 => i128);`

 There are also the fallible versions.
+Remember to cover both the panicking and non-panicking cases.

 unsigned non-zero integer -> unsigned non-zero integer
 - `impl_nonzero_int_try_from_nonzero_int!(u16 => u8);`